-Authentication · Cloudflare Workers docs
+Authentication

 Using environment variables

 You can also configure your global user with environment variables.
-This is the preferred method for using Wrangler in CI.
+This is the preferred method for using Wrangler in CI (continuous integration) environments.

+To customize the authentication tokens that Wrangler uses, you may provide the

 CF_ACCOUNT_ID and